knaw-huc/sd-skosmos/README.md

   type: sparql
   location: https://example.com/sparql-endpoint
   query_location: vocabulary.sparql
-  format: ttl # Used to specify the file extension when it's not clear from the URL what will be returned
+  format: ttl # Used to specify the file extension when it's not clear from the URL
 ```

 #### POST request example